vchandran2/cs56-games-states-quiz/README.md

-* All data is in `States.txt` file.
-It has list of states, their capitals and locations for buttons for every state: ``` Alabama,Montgomery,495,310 ```
+* All of the data is stored in the `States.txt` file.
+It has a list of states, their capitals and locations for buttons: ``` Alabama,Montgomery,495,310 ```

-* The program reads data in `Country` class.
+* The program reads data in the `Country` class.
 As you can see, in the constructor, every Country object has its name, capital and list of its states.
-It creates `ArrayList` of `State` objects.
+It creates an `ArrayList` of `State` objects.

 ```java
 public Country(){